 The Natural Balance Dog Food is ideal for adult dogs with colitis.
 It contains carefully selected ingredients and is suitable for dogs with sensitive stomachs and food-related allergies.

 This great-tasting recipe comes in different flavors so that you can get the best fit for your dog.
-It features a complete and balanced formula for optimum nutrition.
-It contains highly digestible ingredients, including duck and dehydrated potatoes.
+It is a complete and balanced formula for optimum nutrition containing highly digestible ingredients, including duck and dehydrated potatoes.
 It also has higher moisture content for efficient nutrient absorption.

 6. Wellness Digestive Health Lamb Grain-Free Wet Canned Dog Food

 Top 5 Ingredients: Lamb Broth, Lamb, Whitefish, Lamb Liver, Pork Liver